basecamp/basecamp-classic-api/sections/messages.md

 * `GET /projects/#{project_id}/posts.xml` returns the 25 most recent messages in the given project.
 * `GET /projects/#{project_id}/cat/#{category_id}/posts.xml` returns the most 25 most recent messages in the given project for the given category.

+Messages are paginated using offsets.
+If 25 elements are returned (the page limit), use `?n=25` to fetch the next 25, and so on.

 **Response:**